IMTEL/RAGdoll/README.md

-# chat-service
+# RAGdoll

-# 🚀 Chat Service Microservice
+# 🚀 RAGdoll development tool

 This is the backend microservice for the **VR4VET Chatbot**, built with **FastAPI**.